webconnex/slate/source/includes/_webhook_events.md

 ## Webhooks Events

-These are the system events that are available as webhook triggers
+These are the system events that are available as webhook triggers.

 ### Registration